TexasInstruments/jacinto-ai-devkit/README.md

 # Jacinto AI DevKit
+Training Tools For Embedded AI Development.

+###### Notice:
+- If you have not visited our landing page in github, please do so: [https://github.com/TexasInstruments/jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit)
+- **Issue Tracker for jacinto-ai-devkit:** You can file issues or ask questions at **e2e**: [https://e2e.ti.com/support/processors/f/791/tags/jacinto_2D00_ai_2D00_devkit](https://e2e.ti.com/support/processors/f/791/tags/jacinto_2D00_ai_2D00_devkit).
+While creating a new issue kindly include **jacinto-ai-devkit** in the tags (as you create a new issue, there is a space to enter tags, at the bottom of the page).
+- **Issue Tracker for TIDL:** [https://e2e.ti.com/support/processors/f/791/tags/TIDL](https://e2e.ti.com/support/processors/f/791/tags/TIDL).
+Please include the tag **TIDL** (as you create a new issue, there is a space to enter tags, at the bottom of the page).
+- If you do not get a reply within two days, please contact us at: jacinto-ai-devkit@list.ti.com

 This repository provides various training **tools for AI**, including Deep Learning, traditional Machine Learning and Computer Vision.
 This github repository does not contain any code, but has submodule links that point to the code.